WDI-SEA/notes/03-html-css/css-bootstrap/readme.md

 ##Bootstrap Snippets

-Sublime has a feature called "snippets" it allows you to use shortcuts to type frequently used commands.
+Most text editor have a feature called "snippets" that allow you to use shortcuts to type frequently used commands.
 There are some built in and there are packages that contain collections of them that you can install.

 One built-in snippet we've been using is `html` you go to a .html file type `html` and hit tab and get a basic HTML page template.

+Let's make sure we have snippets to generate a basic HTML page template, and a snippet to bring in reference to Bootstrap files.

+### Atom
+Open a new file, and save it as `index.html` to make sure it's an HTML file.
+Type `html` and press tab.
+The editor should automatically fill in a basic HTML page for you.

+Try typing `bootcdn` and press tab.
+It should fill in a fill `<link>` tag referring to a Bootstrap CSS file hosted somewhere.

+### Sublime Text
 There is a bootstrap snippet package that you can install by loading sublime and...

 * press `CMD+SHIFT+P`